Part of a series of articles titled Fort Scott History.

 Military Prison

-Among the construction performed by troops during the war was the building of a two-story military prison.
+One of the buildings constructed by troops during the war was a two-story military prison.
 The Provost guards at Fort Scott were responsible for Confederate prisoners of war, suspected Southern sympathizers, unruly Union soldiers, and at times unlawful citizens of Fort Scott.
 The prison housed these men as they awaited their trials, served sentences, or passed the short days before their executions.

 Haven for the Homeless

 From the very start of the war, Fort Scott provided a safe harbor for refugees.
-In the beginning, families fleeing the warfare in Missouri, poured into Kansas and Fort Scott.
-Later thousands of homeless passed through from Arkansas and the Indian Territory.
+In the beginning, families fleeing the warfare in Missouri poured into Kansas and Fort Scott.
+Later, thousands of homeless people passed through from Arkansas and the Indian Territory.
 These included hundreds of free Blacks, escaped slaves, Indians and pro-Union settlers.
 Often arriving with few possessions and settled in makeshift camps about town, the most destitute of these refugees received help from the Army and citizens of Fort Scott.

 Hell's Headquarters

-Behind the scenes of Fort Scott's military headquarters, lies the less memorable picture of daily toil and pleasure.
-The snakes, the mosquitoes, the days of drill and monotony, left many a soldier cursing the war and camp.
-Soldiers have left accounts of their attempts to keep entertained in Fort Scott with a game of baseball or cards, writing letters, a concert by the 9th Wisconsin Band, or perhaps a dance organized with the ladies of town.
-And of course, pay day often found many men seeking entertainment in Fort Scott's taverns and saloons.
+Behind the scenes of Fort Scott's military headquarters lies the less memorable picture of daily toil and pleasure.
+Snakes, mosquitoes, and days of drill and monotony left many soldiers cursing the war and camp.
+Soldiers' accounts detail their attempts to keep entertained with a game of baseball or cards, writing letters, a concert by the 9th Wisconsin Band, or perhaps even a dance organized with the ladies of town.
+And, of course, pay day often found many men seeking entertainment in Fort Scott's taverns and saloons.

-The forced friendship between the town and the Army was at times naturally strained.
-When Confederate troops passed East of the town in September of 1861, the order was made for all troops and citizens to retreat north to Fort Lincoln on the Little Osage River.
-Several Union soldiers who were left in the town took the liberty of looting many of the citizen's stores and homes which clearly did little to encourage amity.
+The forced friendship between the town and the Army was at times strained.
+In September of 1861, Confederate troops passed east of Fort Scott, and the order was made for all troops and citizens to retreat north to Fort Lincoln on the Little Osage River.
+When Union soldiers who were left in town looted citizen's stores and homes, they did little to encourage amity.
 Relations were stirred again when two soldiers were accused of raping a young girl.
-Horrified and outraged, the townspeople mobbed the prison and hung the soldiers before they ever reached trial.
+Horrified and outraged, townspeople mobbed the prison and hung the soldiers before they ever reached trial.

 From Pandemonium to Peace